fishforwish/fgc/notes.md

 decision:
 + This study is about testing hypothesis not prediction.
-+ We agree on using spline for age and wealth keep more power (correct?)
++ We agree on using spline for age and wealth (to keep more power, correct?)
 + Cluster is treated as the only random effect; while ethinicity and religion are fixed.
 + We used score (instead of PCA) to represent Media use, FGC benefits, gender awareness.
-+ to include wealth, and educationat the community level.
++ to include wealth, and education at the community level.
-+ to make ethnicity a random because because we don't need the power for the result.
++ to make ethnicity a random because we don't need the power for the result.
 We have enough levels for our reason; and we are not particularly interested in ethinicity for our study.